zhagan/mod/docs/api/sources/mp3-deck.md

 ### CORS Considerations

 - Remote audio files must have appropriate CORS headers
-- The `crossOrigin="anonymous"` attribute is set automatically
+- The `crossOrigin="anonymous"` attribute is set automatically for remote URLs
+- Local blob URLs (from File objects) do not use crossOrigin

 ::: tip User Gesture Required
 Some browsers require a user gesture (like a button click) before audio can play.
 Make sure playback is triggered by user interaction.